rahulptel/PMDD/README.md

 # Parallel Multiobjective Decision Diagrams

-Parallel Multiobjective Decision Diagrams, or
-`PMDD`, is a C++ research codebase for exact multiobjective optimization with decision diagrams.
-It builds binary decision diagrams (BDDs) or multivalued decision diagrams (MDDs), then enumerates the Pareto frontier with CPU algorithms and selected CUDA implementations.
+Parallel Multiobjective Decision Diagrams (`PMDD`) computes exact Pareto frontiers for multiobjective optimization by combining decision-diagram representations with parallel frontier enumeration.
+Supported problem classes are represented as binary or multivalued decision diagrams, and the enumeration algorithms run on parallel CPU and GPU backends.

 The active parallel decision-diagram implementation now lives under `src/pmdd`.
 Baseline implementations used for comparison live under `src/baseline`.